-    If the asset is a pre CGT asset then its cost base changes to its market value on date of death and if sold then it is now subject to CGT based on the increased cost.
+If the asset is a pre CGT asset then its cost base changes to its market value on the date of death and if sold then it is now subject to CGT based on the increased cost.

-If the asset is a post CGT asset then cost base stays the same and if subsequently sold the Capital Gain is the same as if the original owner had sold.
+If the asset is a post CGT asset then the cost base stays the same and if subsequently sold the Capital Gain is the same as if the original owner had sold.

 The tax paid in both circumstances is the marginal tax rate of the recipient.